javimosch/csv-to-rag/docs/db-health.md

 # Database Health Check and Repair Tool

 The `db-health.js` script is a utility tool designed to monitor and maintain the health of MongoDB documents and Pinecone vectors.
 It provides functionality to check the synchronization between MongoDB and Pinecone, and repair any inconsistencies in metadata.
+This can also be used to upload/embed new files to both databases by using the repair mode.

 ## Features